 Superman and the Men of Steel is full of vigour and youthful eagerness, and follows a young 22 year old Superman starting out in the hero business.
 Clark Kent has just moved to Metropolis, beginning his journalistic career with high ideals while trying to navigate the world without the moral compass that was Jonathan and Martha Kent.
 It’s set five years before the New 52 Superman volumes, giving Morrison the freedom to develop characters from a new perspective.
 Clark/Superman is idealistic, yet with a cockiness and sense of immortality twenty-something’s have.
 His abilities are still developing, so he lacks the full range of powers from past works, can’t yet fly, and can still be hurt.
 What he loves is the fact he can get back up again.

-His relationship with adoptive parents Jonathan and Martha Kent is told in flashback (very nicely illustrated by ChrisCross) creating the sense of a well-raised and loved person with a deeply instilled sense of justice, but also conveying loneliness.
+His relationship with adoptive parents Jonathan and Martha Kent is told in flashback (written by Sholly Fisch and very nicely illustrated by ChrisCross) creating the sense of a well-raised and loved person with a deeply instilled sense of justice, but also conveying loneliness.
 He’s looking for identity, but the people who could help him find it are all dead, on Earth and on Krypton.
 What identity he has is focused on making a difference as a vigilante and journalist, exposing corruption and corporate greed while rattling the cages of the oppressor with displays of superhuman feats.

 Superman feels less noble here.
 He hasn’t gained the wisdom of age and experience so his methods are gung-ho, putting him at odds with the Metropolis Police and the military.
 He is less inclined to work with them, preferring to question and antagonise.
 He’s young and dumb, trying to impress and prove himself in his outfit of jeans, t-shirt and the red cloak he was wrapped in when he left Krypton.
 It’s ‘boy becomes man’ with big bumps and lots of bruises.